-A guide to hiking across Triglav National Park in 5 days
+Hiking Hut to Hut across Triglav National Park in 4 days

 Triglav National Park is the largest protected area in Slovenia and covers an area of 838 square kilometers.
 This alpine wonderland encompasses a huge chunk of the Julian Alps (Julijske Alpe), which is part of the Southern Limestone Alps.
 The park’s name is derived from the highest mountain in Slovenia, Mount Triglav (2864 m).

 Because this is a point-to-point hike, we relied on public transit to get to the trailhead.

 We designed this custom hiking route across Triglav National Park to see the highlights of the Eastern Julian Alps, including the high alpine plateau of Kriških podih, Mount Triglav, the Seven Lakes Valley, Luknja pass, and the fairy tale pasture around Planini pri Jezeru.

 This hut-to-hut hike was sensational.
 It rewarded us with enchanting views of mountains, edelweiss, ibex, and alpine lakes.

 Triglav National Park Day Hikes

 You can also buy this Cicerone Julian Alps hiking guide.

 Triglav National Park 4 Day Hut to Hut Hiking Route

 This Triglav National Park hiking guide outlines each stage of our trek across the Julian Alps.
 We’ve also included tips on how to save money, what to pack, and where to stay.